KidusB9/KidusB9/README.md

 - 🤔 I’m looking for help with  Transformers/GPTS.
 - 💬 Ask me about Etchial concernes of AI, AutoML, and advanced neural networks.

-- 📫 How to reach me: https://www.kidusberhanu.com.
+- 📫 How to reach me: mailto: kidus@kidusberhanu.com.

-## 🛠 Skills
-- Languages: Python, C++, Java, C#, Go, Rust, TypeScript.
-- API and SDK: Power Automate, Graph API, RESTful API.
-- Machine Learning: Expert in TensorFlow, PyTorch, Scikit-learn, Keras, and XGBoost.
-- Cloud Services: Azure, AWS, Intune, GCP
-- Databases: SQL, MySQL, PostgreSQL, BigQuery
-- Containerization: Azure Kubernetes Service, Docker
-- DevOps Tools: Jenkins, Git, Terraform, Ansible, Chef